 - The pain intensity is very high and lasts for several minutes.

-- Nausea, vomiting, fainting may also occur during the episode of pain.
+- Nausea, vomiting, and fainting may also occur during the pain episode.

 - No position or posture will relieve the pain.
 Also, moving doesn’t increase the intensity of pain.

 - Dysuria (burning urination), altered color or urine (turbid or reddish urine), and severe urination urgency occur.